-In 1920s Edinborough, Scotland, Evelyn Hazard is a young, middle-class housewife living the life she’s always expected—until her husband Robert upends everything with a startling announcement: he can communicate with the dead.
+In 1920s Edinburgh, Scotland, Evelyn Hazard is a young, middle-class housewife living the life she’s always expected—until her husband, Robert, upends everything with a startling announcement: he can communicate with the dead.

-As the couple is pulled into the spiritualist movement—an underground, occult society of ritual and magic that emerged following the mass deaths of the Spanish Flu and First World War—Evelyn’s carefully composed world begins to unravel.
-And when long-held secrets from her past threaten to come to the surface, presenting her with the prospect of losing all she holds dear, Evelyn finds herself unable to avoid the question: is the man she loves a fraud, a madman or—most frighteningly—is he telling the truth?
+The couple is pulled into the spiritualist movement—a religious society of mediums and psychics that emerged following the mass deaths of the Spanish flu and First World War—and Evelyn’s carefully composed world begins to unravel.
+And when long-held secrets from her past threaten to come to the surface, presenting her with the prospect of losing all she holds dear, Evelyn finds herself unable to avoid the question: is the man she loves a fraud, a madman, or—most frighteningly—is he telling the truth?

 A darkly sumptuous love letter to the ghosts of Edinburgh past, guaranteed to give you goosebumps.
 Under its veneer of eccentric frivolity and acerbic wit, Hazardous Spirits is a heartbreaking exploration of collective grief and personal trauma.
 An exquisitely written work of Caledonian gothic.

 —Francine Toon, author of Pine

 Equal parts lush Gothic mystery and delicately-wrought 1920’s domestic drama, Hazardous Spirits is a riveting exploration of the unknowable—whether it’s ghosts, spirits, or the people we love most.

 —Tara Isabella Burton, author of The World Cannot Give

 A darkly sparkling jewel of a book: haunting, vivid and stuffed full of secrets.

 —Kirsty Logan, author of Now She is Witch

 Unnerving, dark, and rich, Hazardous Spirits is a novel full of heart and strangeness.